pestipona/MIT-Capstone-Project-Full-Stack-Banking-Application/Docs/Building_The_Database.md

+# Building the Database:

-## SSH into AWS EC2 Instance Database Server
+## I. SSH into AWS EC2 Instance Database Server:

 Navigate to the Directory with the Private Key.
 To connect to your EC2 instance, use the ssh command with the following format:
 * **your-private-key.pem:** Replace this with the actual filename of your private key.